 - Often you will also find that another Strong’s number is included as a link.
 These can be similar words that you can compare or other words from which your current word selection derives its meaning.

-You can also go to your settings in the The Bible Study App and turn on the setting to show Strong’s Numbers (Settings – Advanced Settings – Display and Copy Settings).
+You can also go to your settings in the The Bible Study App and turn on the setting to show Strong’s Numbers (iOS = Settings – Advanced Settings – Text Layout / Display; for Android = Settings – Other Settings).
 The numbers for the words will appear in the Bible text.
 Tapping on the number will also bring up the Strong’s pop-up.

 At the bottom of the Strong’s pop-up, there are two buttons that perform “look-ups” or searches based on the Strong’s number or the word in its original language.

 The first button contains the Strong’s number for your word.
 Clicking or tapping on this button will perform a search in your library for articles containing this Strong’s number.